paygaphack/mentors-repo/README.md

 # Current feasibility-tested hack question set

 ### TEXT ANALYSIS - (Correlation between GPG data and another source of text data at company level):
-* Recruitment bias in senior roles (data source: Reed)
-* Company ‘self’ description (data source: Reed)
+* What can we learn from job ads? (data source: Indeed)
 * Action plans as described in Company GPG reports (source links in the GPG company page)
 * Twitter #PayGap (company Level?)